 For hand held equipment (rugspuit/spuitlans) a spray drift percentage of 0.6 % is assumed when a 50 % spray drift reducing nozzle or a shielded standard spray nozzle is used.
 For knapsack application without mitigation a value of 1.2 % applies.
 These values are based on a crop free zone of 0.50 m (extrapolated from the forest trees and hedging plants spraying technique).

-These spray drift values can only be used for applications by non-professional users (particulier gebruik).
+These spray drift values will particularly be relevant for applications by non-professional users.
 For non-professional application with small spraying cans a value of 0.5 % is used.